sincro420/Krishnai-V2-LoRa/README.md

 **Playground and Tryout:** A playground test website of the standalone model is currently under development. **Meanwhile, you can try out the model using this [Google Colab link](https://colab.research.google.com/drive/1XY4kW-CpTFm-PEf-jx2ttdKmHa8Hu4tq?usp=sharing).**

 This model is fine-tuned from `unsloth/Phi-3-medium-4k-instruct` (14B parameters) using a custom dataset and optimized training techniques provided by Unsloth.

+# This was the first model to implement such an idea!

 **Version Note:** This is V2 of the Krishnai project.
 It utilizes the larger Phi-3-medium model to overcome persona consistency issues ("narcissistic god complex") observed in the initial V1 prototype (based on Phi-3-mini), resulting in significantly improved qualitative performance.